 Your child will need their book-bag, water bottle with a sports lid and outdoor clothing suitable for the weather e.g. a coat, sunhat, etc. We recommended leaving a pair of wellies in the cloakroom as soon as possible as the weather can be very unpredictable in the Autumn Term!
+PE kits will not be needed until the children are full time.
 Pens, pencils and other stationery are all provided by school.
 We discourage children from bringing in toys from home due to the upset caused if they are lost or broken.
-However, if your child feels more secure having a toy from home please help them to choose something small that fits into their drawer or speak with your child's class teacher during the home visit about how best to manage this.
+However, if your child feels more secure having a toy from home please help them to choose something small that fits into their drawer.